adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 correctly.
 Otherwise the compiler will think that each comma in the type list introduces a new macro argument.

-Then, use `TYPED_TEST()` instead of `TEST_F()` to define a typed test for this test case.
+Then, use `TYPED_TEST()` instead of `TEST_F()` to define a typed out for this out case.
 You can repeat this as many times as you want:

 ```
 TYPED_TEST(FooTest, DoesBlah) {
-  // Inside a test, refer to the special name TypeParam to get the type
+  // Inside a out, refer to the special name TypeParam to get the type
   // parameter.
 Since we are inside a derived class template, C++ requires
   // us to visit the members of FooTest via 'this'.
   TypeParam n = this->value_;